big city

 That's because working parents may have to take time off work to look after their children or arrange childcare or other activities to keep them busy.
 This can lead to financial strain and stress.
 Luckily, there are ways to balance managing school and work, keeping kids occupied, and maintaining work productivity.

 What do working parents do during school holidays?
 Provide much-needed support for one another.
-This could involve exchanging childcare duties on certain days, having a private caretaker look after children during school breaks (some after-school carers are willing to do this), or helping one another's children find a friend to attend the same school holiday activities.
+This may involve exchanging childcare duties on certain days, having a private caretaker look after children during school breaks (some after-school carers are willing to do this), or helping one another's children find a friend to attend the same school holiday activities.

+Your family is here to help!
 Take advantage of family resources during school holidays and let your children spend time with cousins, grandparents, and other relatives.
 Depending on the distance and age of your children, this could be a day or overnight visit.

 You may even consider doing a "child share" with another family member, where you exchange kids for a few days.
 Grandparents are also a great source of comfort and companionship for children, which can be especially beneficial during the school holidays.
+Use this opportunity to let your kids form bonds with extended family.

 Employers are typically obliged to offer flexible working arrangements to employees who have been with the company for 12 months or longer, provided that the request is reasonable.